Internship Spotlight: David Hellberg/Interscope Geffen A&M

 David Hellberg, a music business/management major and voice principal from Stockholm, Sweden, is an intern at Interscope Geffen A&M, a major label representing such artists as U2, All-American Rejects, 50 Cent, and White Lies.
 He works for Chelsea Cloud '06, indie marketing coordinator for the label, whose job includes organizing artist events in record and book stores.
 Originally from Los Angeles, Cloud herself interned for an A&R representative at Geffen and at Big Fish Media through Berklee's Major Specific Internship.

 In preparation for weekly meetings, Hellberg assembles SoundScan data that tracks radio play and sales data for the label's artists; mails out tickets and wristbands for representatives running artist events throughout the country; sorts through demo CDs for promising artists; and updates artists' tour schedules for the marketing manager.

 "It's been exciting to get right into it.
 It really feels like you can be part of the industry because they have such huge acts.
 It's exactly what I was looking for in an internship, to get a feel for a larger corporate environment.
 You get to form some kind of bond with the artists, even if you haven't met them.
 It gives me a feel for how a big corporation works, and how they handle things.
 If you need something, there's always someone you can go to, because everything is so specialized.
 My experience in L.A. is everything I expected it would be in terms of being thrown into the music industry.
 L.A. is pretty much the heart of that."

 On the L.A. classes:

-"My business class has been great.
-Ben Laski has a lot of contacts in the business and we have guest speakers that have been great.
+"My business class [Current Issues in the Music Industry] has been great.
+[Guest Lecturer] Ben Laski [a lawyer with his his own artist management firm, Sonic Management] has a lot of contacts in the business and we have guest speakers that have been great.
 It's very up-to-date and relevant information."

 Cloud on the value of Berklee interns: